Menu of Services

 - Historic Resource Evaluations (HRE)

-Property history research and documentation, formal evaluation of historic status, and proposed project review according to California Environmental Quality Act (CEQA) guidelines.
+Intensive property research and documentation, formal evaluation of historic status, and proposed project review according to California Environmental Quality Act (CEQA) guidelines.
 (Required by the San Francisco Planning Department and many other local government agencies.)

 Review of a proposed project, according to the Secretary of the Interior's Standards for the Treatment of Historic Properties and/or prescribed local guidelines, to determine the appropriateness of alteration or demolition effects on a historic property.